osamagamal7/express_crash_course/README.md

   app.use(express.static(path.join(__dirname,'public')))

 ```
--use is a method that we use when we wanna include middleware. and we pass to it
+- `use` is a method that we use when we wanna include middleware. and we pass to it
 `express.static()` and we point to the folder that we wanna set as our static folderr. we're gonna set our public folder.
 now we could put any file in our public folder and it'll work. e.g. we're gonna put an about HTML file in that public folder.
 and if we went to our localhost server and typed `/about` it'll work! and we could put as many files as we want without having to put a route manually for every sinle page.